kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 message LinuxContainerSecurityContext {
     // ... existing fields ...

-    // cgroup_mount_mode controls how the cgroup filesystem is mounted.
+    // cgroup_mount_mode controls how the cgroup filesystem is mounted in the
-    // "ReadOnly" (default) or "Writable" (allows container to manage its cgroup subtree).
-    // Only effective with cgroup v2.
+    // container.
+Only effective with cgroup v2.
-    string cgroup_mount_mode = 18;
+    CgroupMountMode cgroup_mount_mode = 18;
 }

+// CgroupMountMode defines how the cgroup filesystem is mounted in a container. enum CgroupMountMode {
+    // CGROUP_MOUNT_MODE_READ_ONLY mounts the cgroup filesystem read-only.
+    CGROUP_MOUNT_MODE_READ_ONLY = 0;
+    // CGROUP_MOUNT_MODE_WRITABLE mounts the cgroup filesystem read-write, allowing
+    // the container to manage its own cgroup subtree.
+The runtime must only enable
+    // this when the host's cgroup filesystem is mounted with nsdelegate, which
+    // confines the container to its own subtree.
+    CGROUP_MOUNT_MODE_WRITABLE = 1;
+}

 // RuntimeFeatures (node-level, independent of runtime handlers) propagates to NodeFeatures. message RuntimeFeatures {
     // ... existing fields (e.g. supplemental_groups_policy) ...

-    // supports_cgroup_options is set to true if the CRI implementation supports CgroupOptions. bool supports_cgroup_options = 2;
+    // supports_cgroup_mount_mode is set to true if the CRI implementation supports the
+    // cgroup_mount_mode field of LinuxContainerSecurityContext.
+    bool supports_cgroup_mount_mode = 4;
 }
 ```

+`cgroup_mount_mode` is an enum rather than a string so that the accepted values are carried by
+the CRI API itself, matching the `CgroupMountMode` enum on the Kubernetes side.
+Enum values are
+prefixed with the enum name because protobuf scopes them to the enclosing package rather than to
+their type. `CGROUP_MOUNT_MODE_READ_ONLY` is the zero value, so a runtime that predates the field
+behaves as it does today.

+Runtime support is advertised per option rather than as a single bit covering `CgroupOptions`
+as a whole. `CgroupOptions` is a struct so that it can grow, and a struct-wide bit would leave
+the kubelet unable to tell whether a runtime that set it also understands options added later.
+Each option added to `CgroupOptions` gets its own capability bit in `RuntimeFeatures`.

 ##### Descendant and Depth Limits (Pod-level, no CRI changes)